 Verification of household income and completion of a Tuition Assistance Application is due prior to registration.

-The Tuition Assistance/Need-Based Scholarship Program at Hochstein is made possible by Lila Wallace-Reader's Digest Fund, Monroe County, and the many friends of Hochstein School.
+The Tuition Assistance/Need-Based Scholarship Program at Hochstein is made possible through individual, foundation, and corporate support.
+We are grateful to those who believe in our mission and continue to support our work.
 Additional assistance designated for minority youth is provided by the New York State Council on the Arts (NYSCA) with the support of Governor Andrew Cuomo and the New York State Legislature.